Equivalence of weak solution concepts for mean curvature flow: Proof of Theorem the Main Theorem

 Using this function $f_E$ in the definition of Brakke flows for $\partial F$, by~\eqref{Eq:fE} we derive (the measure of the varifold agrees with the total variation measure of the Gauss-Green measure)

 The right-hand side is zero as $0\leq f_E\leq \chi_E$ and $\overline{E}(0)\subseteq F(0)$ which implies that $f_E$ is supported away from $\partial F$.
 This implies that

 This means that there is no boundary of $F(h)$ in $E(h)$.
 This can be seen as follows.
-By the distance between the boundaries, the boundary of $F(h)$ cannot be near the boundary of $E(h)$.
+By the distance between the boundaries coming from the avoidance principle, Proposition~\ref{Prop:Avoidance}, the boundary of $F(h)$ cannot be $c_1$-near the boundary of $E(h)$.
 Furthermore, outside of this neighborhood to the boundary of $E(h)$, $f_E$ is equal to $1$.
 If there would be a point $x\in \{x\in E(h): d(x,\partial E(h))>c_1\}$ of $\partial F(h)$, we can find an $r$ s.t.\ $B_r(x)$ is contained in $E(h)$.
 Thus, we would have a density of $F(h)$ in $B_r(x)$ between $0$ and $1$ around this point since we chose a good representative for $F$.
 This in turn would imply that the integral is positive by the (relative) isoperimetric inequality.
+Thus, we conclude

 Analogously, we have $\partial E(h)\cap F(h)^c=\emptyset$ since for $f_F$ similar to above with exchanged roles for $E(h)$ and $F(h)$, we have $\int_{\mathbb{R}^d}f_F(\cdot, h)\dd|\mu_{E(h)}|=0$ and thus there cannot be a point of the reduced boundary of $E(h)$ in $F(h)^c$.